ozgursar/wpff-slider/README.md

 ## Features

-- **Ken Burns effect** — four alternating pan-and-zoom animations cycle across slides
+- **Ken Burns effect** — four alternating pan-and-zoom animations cycle across slides (toggle on/off)
+- **Fade In/Out effect** — heading, description, and button animate in/out on slide transitions (toggle on/off)
 - **Cross-fade transitions** — smooth opacity-based slide transitions with configurable duration (3–20 seconds per slide)
 - **Navigation dots** — accessible dot navigation with hover and focus styles; hidden when only one slide is present
 - **Hover pause** — auto-play pauses when the user hovers over the slider